reactive-python/reactpy-django/docs/features/components.md

 ??? question "Should I put `DjangoCSS` at the top of my component?"

-    Yes, if the stylesheet is contains styling for your component.
+    Yes, if the stylesheet contains styling for your component.

 ??? question "Can I load static CSS using `html.link` instead?"

     While you can load stylesheets with `html.link`, keep in mind that loading this way **does not** ensure load order.
 Thus, your stylesheet will be loaded after your component is displayed.
 This would likely cause some visual jankiness, so use this at your own discretion.

-    Here's an example on what you should typically avoid doing:
+    Here's an example on what you should avoid doing for Django static files:

     ```python
     from idom import component, html